Xu-Boduo/software_development/README.md

-# software_development
+# code coverage tutorial
-This repository mainly stores tutorials needed for software development
+This file contains some examples of code coverage.